hexinfra/gorox/hemi/control/README.md

-Procman
+Control
 =======

-Procman implements a leader-worker process model and its control client.
+Control implements a leader-worker process model and its control client.

 A control client process connects to a leader process, tells or calls its cmdui APIs.
 The leader process starts and monitors its worker process.
 It uses a TCP